 4 Tips for Protecting Your Oral Health as You Get Older

 While many people think that tooth loss is an inevitable consequence of aging, it doesn't have to be.
 The health of your teeth and gums should remain a priority throughout your life so that you can avoid dental diseases in your later years.
-Here are four tips for protecting your oral health as you get older.
+Here are five tips for protecting your oral health as you get older.

 There are two primary factors that come with age that can lead to increased sensitivity in your teeth: enamel erosion and gum recession.
 Your enamel creates a protective barrier around the soft dentin inside your teeth that is sensitive to temperature and acidity.
 The gums serve a similar purpose by shielding the sensitive roots of your teeth.